colins-uky/MiniRover/README.md

 ## Overview

 Minibot uses pre compiled package ROS nodes to publish data from the sensors onboard the bot.
 Users can interact with Minibot by sending a `home` and `target` pose.
 The Minibot will initialize its own `home` position by default (as the pose Minibot is in when powered on).
-Once a `target` has been provided, Minibot will use SLAM to find an efficient route from `home` to `target`.
+Once a `target` has been provided, Minibot will use SLAM to find an efficient and safe route from `home` to `target`.

 If no `target` pose is provided for `2` minutes, Minibot will (do something interesting idk blink, play noise, etc)

 ## Materials

-We will be using the following materials for this minibot:
+### We will be using the following materials for this SLAM autonomous robot:

+ As you can see, this package was built with a two-wheel differential drive robot in mind.
+* Note: Additional wheels or major chassis differences will require some changes to the robot description and which ROS2 Control package to use.

 ## Prerequisites